 Store your homemade jerk spice in an airtight jar out of direct sunlight.
 Use within 3 months before making more.

-Note: Dry toasting the peppers, coriander, allspice, cloves and peppercorns before grinding will add the most fabulous flavours to your finished blend.
+Note: Dry toasting the peppers, coriander seeds, allspice berries, cloves and peppercorns before grinding will add the most fabulous flavours to your finished blend.
 This is really quick and easy-to-do.
+See here

 for detailed info on this.
 (Link opens in new window)